Apply to Face Blog

 This recipe has the perfect balance between the salty and the cheesy with a smooth, mellow custard that brings it all together into a heavenly mouthful worthy of a moan.

-This version is even more far removed from the eggs, cheese and cream versions normally attested to an authentic quiche.
 I actually substitute cream cheese for cream and am fully converted to it for ever.

 I think it provides a more balanced custard that is better without that extra cream richness.
 I use the same formula in my very popular Cheese and Onion Quiche.
 It is incredibly good..